Our Outstanding Services For Aluminum Extrusion

 Another reason to use extrusion processes on aluminum it’s the close tolerances achieved.
 Fine tolerances are important when manufacturing profiles to be used as machine components.

-Aluminum alloys offer a series of benefits and extruded aluminum profiles combine these benefits with the possibility of a complete manufacturing process that allows creating optimized cross-sections to lessen weight and exploit mechanical properties.
+Aluminum alloys offer a series of benefits and extruded aluminum profiles combine these benefits with the possibility of a complete manufacturing process that allows the creation of optimized cross-sections to lessen weight and exploit mechanical properties.
 Some of the benefits of extruded aluminum are:

 Another limitation is that, so far, no changes in the cross-section such as enlargements or reductions are allowed.
 The cross-section of the profile remains constant, making it less suitable for some special applications where stress concentration requires a non-constant cross-section.